naimlemar/FPGA/nios_multicore/README.md

 ![Multi-core System Configuration and Components Connectivity](Images/05_multi-core_system_configuration_and_components_connectivity_2.png)

-##Running the system
+## Running the system
 ### HDL Synthesis
 To evaluate the system, the initial step is to synthesize the hardware.
-Launch the Quartus/Synthesis.qpf project within Quartus Prime.
+Launch the `Hardware/MultiCore_Design.qpf` project within Quartus Prime.
 Disregard any IP upgrade warning that may appear.
 Navigate to Processing -> Start Compilation to initiate the synthesis process.
 It may require some time for the process to complete due to the substantial size of the system.
 Upon successful completion of the synthesis, the result should resemble the following:

 ![Nios Multi-core Compilation Report](Images/06_nios_multicore-compilation_report.png)

 ### Loading Hardware Configuration to FPGA
 Connect the DE2-115 to your PC using a USB cable.
 In Quartus Prime, navigate to Tools -> Programmer.
-Click on Start to transfer the Synthesis.sof file onto the board.
+Click on Start to transfer the `MultiCore_Design.sof` file onto the board.

 ![Downloading the .sof file into the Terasic DE2-115 Board](Images/07_downloading_the_.sof_file_into_the_Terasic_DE2-115_board.png)